krashski/Developing-Data-Products/choropleth-ui-data.md

 Sample Map
 ========================================================
-This map shows 2013 unemployment rates for all US counties
+This map shows Year 2013 unemployment rates for all US counties
 ![](choropleth-ui-data-figure/map1.png)